Numerical valuation of European options under two-asset infinite-activity exponential L\'evy models: Numerical scheme

 \subsection{Integral discretization}

-When the L{\'e}vy measure is singular, it is not possible to apply classical quadrature formulae, such as the midpoint or the trapezoidal rule.
+When the L{\'e}vy measure is singular, classical quadrature formulae such as the midpoint rule or the trapezoidal rule fail.
 In fact, in this case the error will blow up as the number of quadrature points increases.
 To address this problem, we develop in this subsection a different quadrature formula.

 First, it is useful to investigate the behaviour of $f$, defined in (\ref{eq: intro - integrand function}), around the origin with respect to $z$.
 For any given point $\left(x,t\right)\in\mathbb{R}_{\geq0}^{2}\times\left[0,T\right]$, the Taylor approximation of the function $z\mapsto f\left(z,x,t\right)$ at $z=0$ is given by